Hisyeo/.github/profile/README.md

-## pioli 👋
+## bîolî 👋

-Welcome to the **Hisyëö Institute**, the official organization that supports the development, publication, and proselytization of the Hisyëö language and culture.
+Welcome to the **Hîsyêô Institute**, the official organization that supports the development, publication, and proselytization of the Hisyëö language and culture.
 We seek to grow a community of likeminded individuals around the world who participate in online and local Hisyëö events that seek to be:

 - Safe,
 - Uplifting, and